 The amended legislation clarifies that for online advertisements, the person or organisation that has the right of disposal over the advertising space qualifies as the publisher of the advertisement (i.e. subject of the advertising tax).
 In addition, the obligation to determine the advertising tax base from the consolidated data of related companies no longer applies.

-Furthermore, if a publisher of advertisements fails to comply with its obligation to make a declaration to the advertiser in relation to advertising tax, the publisher is obliged, upon request, to fulfil such obligation to the national tax authority.
+Furthermore, if a publisher of advertisements fails to comply with its obligation to make a declaration to the advertiser in relation to advertising tax, the publisher is required, upon request, to fulfil such obligation to the national tax authority.
 Failure to comply with such request attracts default penalty of HUF 500,000.
-Repeated failure to comply with the the obligation in respect of the same advertiser is subject to further default penalty of HUF 10 million, and any further instance of non-compliance is subject to a penalty equal to triple the amount of previous penalty.
+Repeated failure to comply with the obligation in respect of the same advertiser is subject to further default penalty of HUF 10 million, and any further instance of non-compliance is subject to a penalty equal to triple the amount of the previous penalty.
 The total amount of default penalty assessed by the tax authority for such reason cannot exceed HUF 1 billion altogether.
 Further, in the case of failure to file a return on advertisement tax, the tax authority levies a deemed tax liability of HUF 3 billion, which may be challenged by the taxpayer by submitting contrary evidence within a statutory deadline of 30 days.

 Local business tax (LBT)

 All municipalities are entitled to levy LBT.
 LBT is deductible for Hungarian CIT purposes and is not treated as ‘income tax’ in the application of the tax treaties.